QueraTeam/django-nextjs/README.md

 From a [comment on StackOverflow]:

 > Run 2 ports on the same server.
-One for django (public facing)
+One for Django (public facing)
 > and one for Next.js (internal).
-> Let django handle all web requests.
+> Let Django handle all web requests.
-> For each request, query Next.js from django view to get HTML response.
+> For each request, query Next.js from Django view to get HTML response.
-> Return that exact HTML response from django view.
+> Return that exact HTML response from Django view.

 ## Installation